pranjal3163/DHoroscopeAPI/README.md

 # DHoroscopeAPI
-Api for the mobile app built using scrapy, django
+An application built in using django with scrappy.
+Intregation of django and scrapy using scrapyd

 # Set up